cappuu02/Cybersecurity-Sapienza/2Semester/IOT/15) Introduction to ML and Federated Learning.md

 ### Bias-Variance Tradeoff
-The bias–variance tradeoff describes the relationship between a model's complexity (i.e., number of hidden layers, number of nodes), the accuracy of its predictions, and how well it can make predictions on previously unseen data.
+The bias–variance tradeoff describes the relationship between a model's complexity , the accuracy of its predictions, and how well it can make predictions on previously unseen data.

 ![[140K.png]]

-The bias–variance tradeoff describes the relationship between a model's complexity (i.e., number of hidden layers, number of nodes), the accuracy of its predictions, and how well it can make predictions on previously unseen data.

 ![[141K.png]]